876 lines

 <code>request_review</code> and <code>approve</code> methods on the <code>State</code> trait that return <code>self</code>;

-however, this would violate object safety, because the trait doesnt know what
+however, this would violate object safety, because the trait doesn’t know what

 the concrete <code>self</code> will be exactly.
 We want to be able to use <code>State</code> as a